update4j/update4j/README.md

 You can also start it the conventional way on the classpath using the `-cp` or `-jar` flags.

-For more information refer to the [Starting the Application](https://github.com/update4j/update4j/wiki/Documentation#starting-the-application) in the wiki.
+For more information refer to [Starting the Application](https://github.com/update4j/update4j/wiki/Documentation#starting-the-application) in the wiki.

 ## Change Log